By Sarah Holland, Head of Venue Reservations

 The Science Museum

 Holding your event at The Science Museum allows your guests to fully immerse themselves in all things science.
-With so many galleries and different options, the hard part will be deciding which space to choose.
-Especially as the Museum has an interactive gallery.
-I doubt you will be able to prize your guests away from Wonderlab: The Statoil Gallery.
-There is opportunity to get truly hands-on in this gallery.
+With so many galleries and different options, the hard part will be deciding which space to choose, especially as the Museum has an interactive gallery.
+I doubt you will be able to prise your guests away from Wonderlab: The Statoil Gallery.
+There is an opportunity to get truly hands-on in this gallery.

-Or if you are looking for event spaces to really captivate your guests and provide a history lesson for them at the same time, there is Flight Gallery, Tomorrow’s World, Energy Hall, Exploring Space and Making the Modern World.
-Each one of these galleries are sure to be an exceptional talking point for your event and keep your guests chatting about them when they return to the office.
+If you are looking for event spaces to really captivate your guests and provide a history lesson for them at the same time there is the Flight Gallery, Tomorrow’s World, Energy Hall, Exploring Space and Making the Modern World.
+Each one of these galleries is sure to be an exceptional talking point for your event and keep your guests chatting about them when they return to the office.

-The Museum can accommodate guest numbers from an intimate dinner for 2 to a maximum of 750 standing and can hold a variety of events such as conferences in the IMAX theatre, receptions, dinners, award ceremonies, seminars and exhibitions.
+The Museum can accommodate guest numbers from an intimate dinner for 2 to a maximum of 750 standing and hosts a variety of events such as conferences in the IMAX theatre, receptions, dinners, award ceremonies, seminars and exhibitions.
 The possibilities are endless.